 Understanding Transition Planning From 30,000 Feet

+There are many facets to transition planning and this is one of the reasons small business owners avoid it.
 When discussing your transition plan you need to consider a number of different yet related topics including, but not limited to:

 - Personal and Business Goals & Objectives